vitto/vit.to/README.md

 # vit.to
-My website

-Test this page at https://vitto.github.io/vit.to/
+Test my website at https://vitto.github.io/vit.to/ or http://vit.to

 ### Develop